Choosing the Right Exterior Stone: What Every Building Owner Should Know

 Choosing the Right Stone for Your Exterior

-Selecting the right exterior stone is not just a design decision — it’s a structural and safety decision.
+Selecting the right exterior stone is not just a design decision—it’s a structural and safety decision.
 At Met Exteriors, we regularly see projects where the wrong material or improper installation leads to premature failure, costly repairs, and serious safety risks.
+Choosing the right stone system from the start plays a critical role in protecting your building and long-term investment.

 Don’t Choose Stone Based on Price Alone

 One of the most common mistakes homeowners and builders make is choosing the cheapest stone product available.
-While this may reduce upfront costs, it often results in:
+While this may reduce upfront costs, it often leads to long-term problems that are far more expensive to fix.

 Not All Stone Is Suitable for Exterior Use

-Many stone products on the market are not engineered for exterior applications, especially in Alberta’s demanding climate.
-Some materials suffer from:
+Many stone products on the market are simply not designed for exterior applications, especially in Alberta’s harsh climate.
+Some materials suffer from poor manufacturing quality, inconsistent thickness, weak backing systems, or inadequate bonding surfaces.

 Proper Installation Is Critical